jackvid/movies/README.md

 # movies
-Movies project for Expand IT
+Movies project for Expand IT.
+BE part